Parallel Minimum Cost Flow in Near-Linear Work and Square Root Depth for Dense Instances: Parallel Batch-Dynamic Expander Decomposition

 \begin{lemma} Given a height parameter $h$ and a residual flow instance $\Pi = (G, \cc, \DDelta, \nnabla)$ where $\nnabla(v) \geq \gamma \cdot \deg(v)$ for all vertices $v \in V$ for some $0 < \gamma \leq 1$, $\norm{\DDelta}_1 \leq 2m$ and $\DDelta(v) \leq \eta \cdot \deg_G(v)$ for all $v \in V$, and $\|\cc\|_{\infty} \leq \eta$, the algorithm $\textsc{ParallelUnitFlow}(G, \cc, \DDelta, \nnabla, h)$ produces a flow $\ff$ and labeling $l:V\longrightarrow\{0,...,h\}$ such that: \begin{enumerate}[label=(\roman*)] \item If $l(u)>l(v)+1$ where $\{u,v\}$ is an edge, then $\{u,v\}$ is saturated in the direction from $u$ to $v$, i.e.\ $\ff(u,v)=\cc(u,v)$. \item If $l(u)\geq 1$, then $u$'s sink is nearly saturated, i.e.\ $\ff(u)\geq \nnabla(u)/(8 \cdot \log_2 n)$. \item[(iii)] If $l(u)<h$, then there is no excess mass at $u$, i.e.\ $\ex_{\DDelta,\nnabla,\ff}^G(u) = 0$. \end{enumerate}

 \end{lemma}

 Now we analyze the complexity of the algorithm in a more fine-grained way.

-\begin{lemma} Given a height parameter $h$ and a residual flow instance $\Pi = (G, \cc, \DDelta, \nnabla)$ where $\nnabla(v) \geq \gamma \cdot \deg(v)$ for all vertices $v \in V$ for some $0 < \gamma \leq 1$, $\norm{\DDelta}_1 \leq 2m$ and $\DDelta(v) \leq \eta \cdot \deg_G(v)$ for all $v \in V$, and $\|\cc\|_{\infty} \leq \eta$, $\textsc{ParallelUnitFlow}(G,\cc, \DDelta, \nnabla, h)$ can be implemented to output the flow $\ff$ and labeling $l:V\longrightarrow\{0,...,h\}$ implicitly, i.e., only non-zero entries of $\ff$ and $l$ are stored in the output, in $||\DDelta||_0\cdot \tO{\eta h^2/\gamma^2}$ work and $\tO{\eta h^2/\gamma}$ depth. \end{lemma}
+\begin{lemma} Given a height parameter $h$ and a residual flow instance $\Pi = (G, \cc, \DDelta, \nnabla)$ where $\nnabla(v) \geq \gamma \cdot \deg(v)$ for all vertices $v \in V$ for some $0 < \gamma \leq 1$, $\norm{\DDelta}_1 \leq 2m$ and $\DDelta(v) \leq \eta \cdot \deg_G(v)$ for all $v \in V$, and $\|\cc\|_{\infty} \leq \eta$, $\textsc{ParallelUnitFlow}$($G$,$\cc$, $\DDelta$, $\nnabla$, $h$) can be implemented to output the flow $\ff$ and labeling $l:V\longrightarrow\{0,...,h\}$ implicitly, i.e., only non-zero entries of $\ff$ and $l$ are stored in the output, in $\|\DDelta\|_0\cdot \tO{\eta h^2/\gamma^2}$ work and $\tO{\eta h^2/\gamma}$ depth. \end{lemma}

 \begin{proof}[Proof of \Cref{lem:unitflowcomplexity}] Since we only give implicit output, the initialization of $\ff$, $\DDelta$, $l$ can be skipped.
 Now we look into the for-loop.
-Throughout the algorithm, we will have the following invariance. \begin{claim} The total number of edges adjacent to a vertex without remaining sink capacity is at most $\tO{||\DDelta||_0/\gamma}$.
-This implies that the total number of vertices $u$ with excess and the total number of vertices with $l(u)>0$ are both bounded by $\tO{||\DDelta||_0/\gamma}$. \end{claim} \begin{proof} A vertex can have excess only if it has no remaining sink capacity, which means it absorbs at least $\tM{\gamma\cdot \deg(v)}$ flows.
-All vertices can absorb at most $||\DDelta||_0$ flows in total.
-Thus, if we sum up $\gamma\cdot\deg(v)$ for all $v$ with excess, it is at most $||\DDelta||_0$, this implies that the total number of edges adjacent to a vertex with excess is at most $\tO{||\DDelta||_0/\gamma}$.
+Throughout the algorithm, we will have the following invariance. \begin{claim} The total number of edges adjacent to a vertex without remaining sink capacity is at most $\tO{\|\DDelta\|_0/\gamma}$.
+This implies that the total number of vertices $u$ with excess and the total number of vertices with $l(u)>0$ are both bounded by $\tO{\|\DDelta\|_0/\gamma}$. \end{claim} \begin{proof} A vertex can have excess only if it has no remaining sink capacity, which means it absorbs at least $\tM{\gamma\cdot \deg(v)}$ flows.
+All vertices can absorb at most $\|\DDelta\|_0$ flows in total.
+Thus, if we sum up $\gamma\cdot\deg(v)$ for all $v$ with excess, it is at most $\|\DDelta\|_0$, this implies that the total number of edges adjacent to a vertex with excess is at most $\tO{\|\DDelta\|_0/\gamma}$.

 According to \textsc{PushThenRelabel}, a vertex has a non-zero level only if it has no sink capacity.
-So the claim follows. \end{proof} According to \Cref{cla:smallnonzerol}, we can always compute $x_i$ in $\tO{||\DDelta||_0/\gamma}$ work and $\tO{1}$ depth.
+So the claim follows. \end{proof} According to \Cref{cla:smallnonzerol}, we can always compute $x_i$ in $\tO{1}$ depth and $\tO{\|\DDelta\|_0/\gamma}$ work.

 We can skip initializing $\ff'_i,\nnabla_i$ since they can be accessed entry-wise when in query.